vindognz/snakeOS/README.md

-Here's an updated version of your `README.md` for **snakeOS**, cleaned up with clearer formatting, proper sections, and placeholder commands filled in where appropriate:

----

 # snakeOS

 snakeOS is an operating system that does exactly one thing:
 **Play Snake.**
 Written in pure x86 Assembly and designed to run in 16 bit real mode.

----

 ## Requirements